4300 N Josey Ln Suite 100 Carrollton, TX 75010

 How do amalgam and composite fillings differ?

 Dental amalgam is a stable alloy that combines elemental mercury, silver, tin, copper, and possibly other metallic elements.
-Although dental amalgam continues to be a safe, commonly used restorative material, some concern has been raised because of its mercury content.
-However, the mercury in amalgam combines with other metals to render it stable and safe for use in filling teeth.
+Although it continues to be a safe, some concern has been raised because of its mercury content.
+However, the mercury in amalgam combines with other metals to render it stable and safe.

-While questions have arisen about the safety of dental amalgam relating to its mercury content, the major U.S. and international scientific and health bodies, including the National Institutes of Health, the U.S. Public Health Service, the Centers for Disease Control and Prevention, the Food and Drug Administration and the World Health Organization, among others have been satisfied that dental amalgam is a safe, reliable and effective restorative material.
+Some concerns have been raised about the safety of dental amalgam because of its mercury content.
+However, major health organizations, such as the National Institutes of Health, the CDC, the FDA, and the World Health Organization, agree that dental amalgam is safe, reliable, and effective for use in dental restorations.

-Disadvantages of amalgam include possible short-term sensitivity to hot or cold after the filling is placed.
-The silver-colored filling is not as natural looking as tooth-colored, especially when the restoration is near the front of the mouth, and shows when the patient laughs or speaks.
-And to prepare the tooth, the dentist may need to remove more tooth structure to accommodate an amalgam filling than other fillings.
+However, patients who get metal fillings may have short-term sensitivity to hot or cold.
+The silver-colored filling is not as natural looking as tooth-colored.
+When the restoration is near the front of the mouth, and shows when the patient laughs or speaks.
+Dentists also must remove more tooth structure to accommodate an this filling.

-The cost is moderate and depends on the size of the filling and the technique used by the dentist to place it in the prepared tooth.
+The cost of these fillings depends on the filling size and technique.
 It generally takes longer to place a composite filling than required for an amalgam filling.
-Composite fillings require a cavity that can be kept clean and dry during filling, and they are subject to stains and discoloration over time.
+Composite fillings require a cavity that can be kept clean and dry.
+They are subject to stains over time.

 How will crown lengthening improve my smile?

-Periodontal procedures are available to lay the groundwork for restorative and cosmetic dentistry and improve your gum line’s aesthetics.
+Periodontal procedures can stop further dental problems and gum recession and improve your gum line’s aesthetics.

 Why are dental implants necessary?